Serhiy1/Cloud-computing-coursework---piazza/README.md

 }
 ```

-A 200 response containing the Public view of the User is returned when signing up
+- A 200 response containing the Public view of the User is returned when signing up
-A 409 response is returned if an email or username is already in use
+- A 409 response is returned if an email or username is already in use
-A 400 response is returned if any of the fields are missing
+- A 400 response is returned if any of the fields are missing
-A 400 response is returned if the password complexity is not met: 8 char min, 1 capital, 1 number, 1 symbol
+- A 400 response is returned if the password complexity is not met: 8 char min, 1 capital, 1 number, 1 symbol
+---
+**file structure**
+- The file that implements the API routes in `src/app/api/routes/userRouter.ts`
+- The file that implements the mongo models is in `src/app/models/user.ts`
+- `src/app/utils/auth.ts` contains helper code
+---
 **When logging in the following payload needs to be sent**
 ```
+POST user/login

 {
   "email": "${email}",
   "password" : "${password}"